peterruler/mongo-arm/README.md

 - `docker ps` check the name of your container replace mongo-arm-mongo-container-1 with your containers' name
 - `docker inspect mongo-arm-mongo-container-1 `
-- `Gateway IP is on my machine: 172.19.0.2 replace with your environments IP`
+- `Gateway IP is on my machine: 172.19.0.2 replace with your environments IP` mainly in the .env files' MONGODB_URI

 # Content of nodejs' .env file